 Health and Safety Policy

-1.3 The arrangements outlined in this statement and the various other safety provisions made by the Trustees cannot prevent accidents or ensure safe and healthy working conditions.
+1.2 The aim of the Trustees is to provide a safe and healthy working and learning environment for pupils, staff, volunteers and visitors.
+The arrangements outlined in this health and safety policy (the “Policy”) and the various other safety provisions made by the Trustees cannot prevent accidents or ensure safe and healthy working conditions.
 The Trustees believe that only the adoption of safe methods of work and good practice by every individual can ensure everyone’s personal health and safety.
-The Trustees will take all reasonable steps to identify and reduce hazards to a minimum but all staff and pupils must appreciate that their own safety and that of others also depends on their individual conduct and vigilance while taking part in AHLU-related activities.
+The Trustees will take all reasonable steps to identify and reduce hazards to a minimum but all staff, volunteers and pupils must appreciate that their own safety and that of others also depends on their individual conduct and vigilance while taking part in AHLU-related activities.